 Dutch elm disease in The Hague

-The city started searching for a solution for the Dutch elm disease disaster in the 90's.
-At that time the city was losing thousands of elms in their streets yearly to Dutch elm disease, approximately 7% out of the total every year (see graph 1).
-This plague was not limited to losses of old and valuable city elms only, but also involved high costs for removal and replacement of the diseased street trees every year.
+The city started searching for a solution to Dutch Elm Disease in the 70’s.
+At that time the city was losing thousands of elms in their streets yearly, approximately 7% each year.
+This not only led to losses of old and valuable city elms, but also involved high costs for removal and replacement.

-Together with the injection scheme a sanitation program was reinforced.
-This meant that elms in the city would be checked for Dutch elm disease several times during the growing season, diseased elms and all elm-fire-wood removed and disposed of rapidly and lost elms prudently being replaced, only with more resistant elm clones.
+Together with the injection scheme, the sanitation programme was reinforced.
+Elms in the city were checked for Dutch Elm Disease several times during the growing season, infected elms removed and lost elms replaced with more resistant elm clones.